jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/_index.md

-+++
+---
+title: "The Life of Adam Smith Simplified"
+linkTitle: "Life"
+image: /covers/life.jpg
-title=  "The Life of Adam Smith Simplified" linkTitle= "Life" image=  "/covers/life.jpg" description=  "In order to easily navigate the Life of Adam Smith by Rae, we've simplified it according to bullet-style writing"
+description: "In order to easily navigate the Life of Adam Smith by Rae, we've simplified it according to bullet-style writing"
-+++
+author: Rae
+---

 <!-- Introduction